alexjmoore8/WebDevProject/src/components/resume/README.md

 - Add more comprehensive rules for user selections once layouts are complete and the constraints for each section are clear
 - Style form with the same/similar styling as the login/signup forms
 - Fix dropdown boxes
+- Have some way to display examples of style and layout

 ### Files